maoratar1/SLAM/README.md

 #### RANSAC
 RANSAC, shortcut of Random Sample consensus is an algorithm that wish to estimate the parameters of a mathematical model from a data containing outliers by using iterative method.
-This method is based the idea that by repeated drawing point we except to draw a set of point which contains inliers only.
+This method is based on the idea that by repeated points drawing we except to draw a set of point which contains inliers only.
 The way we choose the best set of points is that after computing our model we "check" (depends on the model) how many points supports this model, and the one who have the bigger set is the chosen one.